March on Washington reconfigured to comply with virus rules

 “The objective is to put on one platform, in the shadow of Abe Lincoln, the families of people that ... have lost loved ones in unchecked racial bias,” Sharpton said.
 “On these steps, Dr. King talked about his dream, and the dream is unfulfilled.
 This is the Exhibit A of that not being fulfilled.”

-Bowser, when asked on July 30 about the potential conflict, said government officials had been in contact with march organizers and that Washington would not be relaxing its virus rules for participants.
+Bowser, when asked July 30 about the potential conflict, said government officials had been in contact with march organizers and that Washington would not relax its virus rules for participants.

 “They are aware of all the local guidance that would affect their planning,” she said.
 “If there are people who are coming from jurisdictions that are on that list, they would need to be quarantined.”